umbraco/UmbracoDocs/Documentation/Reference/Events-v6/DataTypeService-Events.md

 #DataTypeService Events#

-DataTypeService implements IDataTypeService.
+The DataTypeService class implements IDataTypeService.
 It provides easy access to operations involving IDataType and IDataTypeDefinition.

 <table>
     <tr>